ooikk/Arduino-Documentation/02_IO_Pins/02_PWM/PWM.md

 - *pin* select the GPIO pin.
 - *freq* select frequency of pwm.

+**Note:** In Core 3.0+, Espressif deprecated *ledcSetup* and *ledcAttachPin*.
+They introduced a streamlined API where channels are assigned automatically in the background.
+You no longer need to manage channel numbers (0–7) manually.
+You simply pass the physical GPIO pin directly into the configuration and write functions.

 ## Code Examples (Arduino IDE)
 In the standard ESP32 Arduino core, PWM is handled natively using the **ledc** functions.